-We are very proud to announce the shortlist for APA 2024.
+We are very proud to showcase the shortlist, finalists and prize recipients for APA 2024.
 These 300 pictures represent much of the deep, diverse and visionary storytelling that defines contemporary Australian photography and we couldn’t be more excited to see them all together.
 Congratulations to all those shortlisted and thank you to all participants.

-Each of these images will be projected throughout Bodriggy Brewpub as part of the APA Event taking place on October 26th and 27th with artist talks and events for this weekend to be released soon.
-Stay tuned for the announcement of the finalists whose work will be displayed over the weekend in print.
+Each of these images will be projected or displayed in print throughout Bodriggy Brewpub as part of the APA Event taking place on October 26th and 27th with artist talks and events.

 Please find the 2024 APA galleries, presented in alphabetical order.